robinrendle/robinrendle.com/_adventures/recipe-for-web-typography.markdown

 The answer to that question is always going to be a rather complex and long-winded one, but I think there are a few simple relationships at work here.
 Just like a fire that requires heat, fuel and oxygen, there are three components that a paragraph of text requires, with each component dependent on and influencing the others: `line-height`, `font-size`, and the `max-width` CSS properties.

-We can argue about which typeface might be the best in this case or that, however for a while now I’ve believed that discussions involving the correct mixture of these three ingredients are far more lucrative and useful for the reader.
+We can argue about which typeface might be the best in this case or that, yet for a while now I’ve believed that discussions involving the correct mixture of these three ingredients are far more lucrative and useful for the reader.

-On this note, a while back [Tim Brown](https://twitter.com/nicewebtype) mentioned that in web typography there can be a certain amount of *pressure* applied to a block of text for various reasons.
+On this note, [Tim Brown](https://twitter.com/nicewebtype) mentioned a while back that in web typography there can be a certain amount of *pressure* applied to a block of text for various reasons.
 For example, the width of a component will change due to the width of the viewport or device, however the other properties, such as line-height and font-size, can’t really adapt to this change without requiring us to write a lot more CSS.

 There’s a natural bond here, between these relationships, that’s mostly being ignored when it comes to web development and I think the difficulty lies in the design of CSS itself.
 Since we don’t have [element queries](https://www.smashingmagazine.com/2013/06/media-queries-are-not-the-answer-element-query-polyfill/) just yet we have to sort of guess which is the least-worst combination of these three properties or we have to customise each element by hand, with a million media queries inside to help us ease that pressure.